Refugee protesters injured after series of alleged attacks

 A knife-wielding couple has allegedly attacked a group of refugee protestors outside Bruce MP Julian Hill’s office in Dandenong.

-The most recent attack on the group on Sunday night (22 September) left one of the protestors hospitalised, they say.
+According to the protesters, the most recent incident on Sunday night (22 September) left one of the protestors hospitalised.

-Nasim, who is a single mother, says this was by far the worst attack they have experienced since they started their protest 24/7 on Monday 16 September.
+Nasim, who is a single mother, says the alleged attack was by far the worst they have experienced since they started their protest 24/7 on Monday 16 September.

-“They attacked us with a knife, we tried to get the knife away from them.

-“They launched themselves on us completely, pushing us, swearing – ‘Go back to your own country’, they started to shout and swear.

 The NDIS support worker has worked in the community as a single mother after her ex-husband was deported.